kkinnear/zprint/doc/options/community.md

 made a distinction between "body functions" and "argument functions", and wanted "argument functions" to have an indent of 1, and "body functions" to have an indent of 2.
-The theory seemed to be that "body functions" were functions which had executable forms in them, oftern (though not always) of indeterminate number.
+The theory seemed to be that "body functions" were functions which had executable forms in them, often (though not always) of indeterminate number.
 "Argument functions", on the other hand, had arguments (typically a fixed number) which were values and not primarily executable forms.